 New Jersey – Enter the “Name Control,” and at least one other field for verification.

 New Mexico – Under “Businesses,” select “Check CRS Status.”
 From there, enter CRS ID, zip code, and last 4 of SSN, FEIN, or ITIN.

 New York – Pass the security checkpoint, and then enter the tax identification number.

 North Carolina – Enter account ID and Taxpayer Name.

 Ohio – Scroll down to “Key Sales & Use Tax Resources,” read the “instructions for active vendors license list,” and download the spreadsheet, “List of active vendors.”
 Find the business you seek using the information provided to you on the purchaser’s Form STECB.

-Tennessee – Choose the exemption type from the pull-down, and then enter the 9 digit ID number.
+Tennessee – Click “Verify Sales and Use Tax Certificate.”
+Then choose the exemption type from the pull-down, and then enter the 9 digit ID number.

 Texas – Enter available information for verification.